Lunenburg, Nova Scotia: Best Things to Do – Top Picks

 Walking Tours: Discover Hidden Gems

 One of the best ways to explore this location is through guided walking tours.
 These tours take you through lesser-known spots, revealing the town’s rich history and culture.
-You’ll uncover hidden alleys, historic buildings, and local stories that bring the past to life2.
+You’ll uncover hidden alleys, historic buildings, and local stories that bring the past to life.

 National Historic Sites and Architectural Marvels

 The town is home to several national historic sites, each with its own unique charm.
-The Fisheries Museum of the Atlantic is a standout, showcasing the area’s maritime heritage2.
+The Fisheries Museum of the Atlantic is a standout, showcasing the area’s maritime heritage.
 Another must-see is the iconic red building on the waterfront, a symbol of the town’s seafaring legacy.

 Key Locations for Every Visitor